Hartford Investment Management Co. Sells 1,142 Shares of Fastenal (NASDAQ:FAST)

 Hartford Investment Management Co. cut its position in shares of Fastenal (NASDAQ:FAST – Free Report) by 2.9% in the third quarter, according to the company in its most recent disclosure with the SEC.
 The institutional investor owned 38,895 shares of the company’s stock after selling 1,142 shares during the quarter.
 Hartford Investment Management Co.’s holdings in Fastenal were worth $2,125,000 as of its most recent SEC filing.

 A number of other hedge funds have also modified their holdings of the company.
-Creative Financial Designs Inc. ADV increased its stake in Fastenal by 93.0% in the 2nd quarter.
-Creative Financial Designs Inc. ADV now owns 438 shares of the company’s stock valued at $26,000 after buying an additional 211 shares during the last quarter.
-Avalon Trust Co acquired a new stake in shares of Fastenal in the first quarter valued at about $29,000.
-Missouri Trust & Investment Co acquired a new position in Fastenal during the second quarter valued at approximately $29,000.
-PSI Advisors LLC grew its stake in Fastenal by 2,538.1% in the second quarter.
-PSI Advisors LLC now owns 554 shares of the company’s stock valued at $33,000 after purchasing an additional 533 shares in the last quarter.
-Finally, Resurgent Financial Advisors LLC bought a new position in shares of Fastenal in the fourth quarter valued at $33,000.
+Creative Financial Designs Inc. ADV grew its position in Fastenal by 93.0% in the second quarter.
+Creative Financial Designs Inc. ADV now owns 438 shares of the company’s stock valued at $26,000 after purchasing an additional 211 shares in the last quarter.
+Avalon Trust Co acquired a new position in shares of Fastenal during the 1st quarter worth about $29,000.
+Missouri Trust & Investment Co bought a new position in shares of Fastenal in the 2nd quarter valued at about $29,000.
+PSI Advisors LLC increased its position in shares of Fastenal by 2,538.1% in the second quarter.
+PSI Advisors LLC now owns 554 shares of the company’s stock valued at $33,000 after acquiring an additional 533 shares during the last quarter.
+Finally, Resurgent Financial Advisors LLC bought a new stake in Fastenal during the fourth quarter worth about $33,000.
 78.47% of the stock is currently owned by institutional investors.

 Fastenal Trading Up 0.4 %